Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive

-Performance analysis reveals the impact of several key system parameters, including the number of TMTs and the number of antennas at the TMT.
-Physical insights with respect to the macro-diversity and array gain are then revealed, identifying the unique advantages of networked sensing.
+Performance analysis shall reveal the impact of several key system parameters, including the number of TMTs and the number of antennas at the TMT.
+Physical insights with respect to the macro-diversity, array gain, and angular resolution are then revealed, identifying the unique advantages of networked sensing.

-To reduce the computation and communication workload for EE, we further propose a distributed clutter covariance estimation algorithm where the estimation is performed at TMTs.
+To reduce the communication workload for CE, we further propose a distributed clutter covariance estimation algorithm where the estimation is performed at TMTs.
 The low rank clutter in mmWave channel \cite{sun2013target,7272834,li2016optimum} makes it possible to estimate the clutter covariance by using partial samples of the received signal.
 However, the estimated covariance matrix may be ill-conditioned due to the limited data samples.
-To this end, we unfold the expectation-maximization (EM) detector with several learnable parameters and propose the EM-Net algorithm, which achieves accurate estimation with less data than existing methods.
+To this end, we shall unfold the expectation-maximization (EM) detector with several learnable parameters and propose an EM-Net algorithm, which achieves accurate estimation with less data than existing methods.